 Adequate resources, human and financial, and input from the relevant project partners are required to achieve the expected results.
 The PE “Proleter” and the Customs Administration will make assessments of additional resources (human and financial) required for operation and maintenance of the new infrastructure and adequately reflect it in their annual budgets and/or multiyear business plans.

 The Municipality of Resen shall provide office space for the Project team, except for the Project Procurement Associate and the Communication Officer, and will cover part of the operational costs for the office (electricity, heating) as an in-kind contribution.

+However, the office space and operational costs for the Project Procurement Associate and Communication Officer that will be based in UNDP’s premises in Skopje, will be covered by the project’s budget in proportion to the actual use (see Annex 3 for details).